MariusArhaug/VSL-Highlighter/README.md

 ## Features

-## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-- `myExtension.enable`: enable/disable this extension
-- `myExtension.thing`: set to `blah` to do something
+It currently only implements simple highlighting tokens for other themes to pick up on.

+These are for operators, assignements and keywords

+More to be added whenever I have the time :)

 ## Known Issues

 Calling out known issues can help limit users opening duplicate issues against your extension.
+Please let me know

 ## Release Notes

 Users appreciate release notes as you update your extension.

-### 1.0.0
+### 0.0.1

-Initial release of ...
+Initial release of extension

-### 1.0.1

-Fixed issue #.

-### 1.1.0
+### 0.0.2 - 0.0.3

-Added features X, Y, and Z.

----
+Update metadata